 Fact #1: Violent dreams can be a warning sign

-In this study, researchers examined Mayo Clinic medical records to identify cases of the so-called REM sleep behavior disorder reported from 2002 to 2006 and identified 27 patients who developed the REM sleep behavior disorder at least 15 years before showing symptoms of neurodegenerative ailments.
+In this study, researchers examined Mayo Clinic medical records to identify cases of the so-called REM sleep behaviour disorder reported from 2002 to 2006, and identified 27 patients who developed the REM sleep behaviour disorder at least 15 years before showing symptoms of neurodegenerative ailments.

 They found out that 13 patients developed what was likely dementia and mild cognitive impairment, 12 patients developed Parkinson’s disease, one person Parkinson’s-dementia, and one person multiple system atrophy.

-The main symptom of REM sleep behavior disorder is dream-enacting behavior, which can end in the person injuring themselves or a bed mate.
-Past research has also suggested a link between the dream-enacting behaviors and certain neurodegenerative ailments.
+The main symptom of REM sleep behaviour disorder is dream-enacting behaviour, which can end in the person injuring themselves or a bedmate.
+Past research has also suggested a link between dream-enacting behaviours and certain neurodegenerative ailments.

 Fact #2: Men and women dream differently

 If there are differences between the physiological aspect of men and women, researchers have found that there are also some differences between men and women when it comes to the content of their dreams.
 There are several studies that found out that men reported dreaming about weapons significantly more often than women did, while women dreamed about references to clothing more often than men.